-Unknowingly, I was beginning to manifest while walking the streets of NYC.
-My emotions mandated my aesthetic gaze as I began to notice the repetitive beauty of angles, shapes, grids and geometrics underfoot.
-I abandoned comfort by rolling black-inked brayers onto street grills to collect their impressions, while fearing strangers asking me questions, watching me, or getting caught.
+Unknowingly, Laurey Bennett-Levy was beginning to manifest while walking the streets of NYC.
+Her emotions mandated a downward aesthetic gaze as she began to discover the repetitive beauty of geometrics underfoot.
+Relying on city lattice work as topical catalysts of inspiration, Laurey abandons comfort by rolling black-inked brayers onto street grills to collect their impressions.

-My series emerged from travel, my personal freedom from depression and letting go and is called “MITER” which is a union formed between two edges that meet at an intersection.
-This notion resonates for me literally and figuratively as I look back at my recent life’s progression.
+This series called “MITER” is a union formed between two edges that meet at an intersection which resonates for her literally and figuratively.

-This series merges my competence as a graphic designer and fine artist as I deconstruct and reconstruct grids using processes such as digital manipulation, monoprinting, photography, painting and collage.
+Laurey’s work merges her competence as a graphic designer and fine artist as she deconstructs and reconstructs abstract grids gleaned from surfaces and architecture through a variety of metropolis using an unusual combination of processes such as digital manipulation, monoprinting, lithography, cyanotypes, silkscreening, oil painting and collage.